pederbl/apollo-couchbase/README.md

 # Apollo On The Couch

-A framework for building an Apollo GraphQL API backed by Couchbase.
+A framework for building GraphQL APIs using Apollo backed by Couchbase.
+The main purpose of this framework is to make it simple to build super scalable and reliable APIs quickly and cost-effectively.

 ## Getting Started